+2.2 Bearing in mind that in accordance with Council 2011 Decision 562, the Policy Forum would discuss all the issues raised in Resolutions 101, 102 and 133 (Rev. Guadalajara, 2010), the suggested broad themes (under which these issues could be raised) emerging out of discussions at the 1st IEG meeting are listed below:

+The multistakeholder model of the management of the Internet

+Global Principles for the Governance and Use of the Internet

+Development and Diffusion of ICT Globally

+How to develop an enabling environment for encouraging growth and development of the Internet.

-2.2 2.3 Issues raised in Plenipotentiary Resolutions 101, 102 and 133 that are under consideration for the purposes of this report (bearing in mind item 1.1.5) have been extracted from the aforementioned Plenipotentiary Resolutions and are listed in the sections below.
+2.3 Issues raised in Plenipotentiary Resolutions 101, 102 and 133 that are under consideration for the purposes of this report (bearing in mind item 1.1.5) have been extracted from the aforementioned Plenipotentiary Resolutions and are listed in the sections below.

 2.3.1 Development & Diffusion of Information and Communication Technologies Globally